What is the “Substitution Technique”?

 One solution is the “substitution” technique.
 While the actor may not have been abandoned by their parent, they might have felt a sense of abandonment when, say, a childhood friend moved away.
 The actor can reminisce about how it felt to not see their friend each day and how difficult it was to adjust and find new friends.
 The actor can recall how disruptive it was to not have their friend around to hang out with and how it seemed to throw life out of balance for a time.

 The actor, while developing their character, mentally “superimposes” or “substitutes” some of those childhood experiences in place of their character’s experiences.
-Now the actor has a basis upon which to relate to the character circumstances.
+Now, the actor has a basis upon which to relate to the character circumstances.
 The actor can now be more confident in the character choices they make.
-They can justify, to themselves, their character’s reactions to various moments, now that they have related those moments to truths in their own lives.
+They can justify, to themselves, their character’s actions and reactions to various moments, now that they have related those moments to truths in their own lives.